 The low light conditions (sometimes known as “grey light”) also make it harder for the fish to see line, hooks, swivels, sinkers, bobbers and boats – all of which might spook a fish from taking your bait or lure in bright daylight.
 This is a big factor in your favour.

-Some species, like certain catfish and sharks, feed better at night as they hold an advantage of their prey in darkness.
+Some species, like certain catfish, rays, eels and sharks, feed better at night as they hold an advantage of their prey in darkness.
 With their ability to sense tiny amounts of movement and scent in the water, they can locate bait fish easily and help themselves to an easy meal under the cover of night.
 Others rely on daylight to hunt and feed little at night.
-Again, researching the behaviour of your desired species will really help your catches.
+Again, researching the feeding behaviour of your desired species will really help your catches.

-Fishing around dawn or dusk will always be a good option for a range of species and making the effort to time your session around these peak fishing periods is nearly always worth it, especially for species that rely on daylight to feed.
+In general, around dawn or dusk will nearly always be the best fishing time for a range of species and making the effort to time your session around these peak fishing periods is nearly always worth it.

 The moon impacts both freshwater and saltwater ecosystems, which in turn affects how good the fishing is at any given time, especially in tidal ocean environments.